 Those who have high enough limits on credit cards may consider using them to pay for the surgery.
 Interest rates on credit cards, however, are extremely high.
 Failing to pay down the balance can lead to high interest charges which would increase the cost of hip replacement significantly.
 Furthermore, it’s not a guarantee that a credit limit is high enough to cover the medical expenses.

 Personal loans are another option for financing hip replacement surgery.
-Many financial institutions offer personal loans specifically for financing medical expenses.
+Many financial institutions offer personal loans specifically for financing medical expenses, also known as medical loans.
 Since a personal loan is a form of unsecured debt, there is no underlying collateral requirement.
 However, this also means low credit borrowers could get stuck with high-interest debt.

 All of these options are viable, but they all have their drawbacks.